Students with a passion for helping others overcome challenges may find marriage and family counseling a rewarding career path.

 Licenses are required at the state level.
 The requirements for state licensing include a minimum of a graduate degree in a suitable field of study along with 2,000 to 4,000 hours of post-degree clinical experience that is supervised.
 State exams are also required along with annual continuing education.

-Professionals will find the annual median pay is $43,190, according to a 2015 national study conducted by the U.S. Bureau of Labor Statistics.
+Professionals will find the annual median pay is $49,170 in May 2016, according to the U.S. Bureau of Labor Statistics.

-Anticipated pay may vary greatly by geographical region with counselors in New Jersey earning an annual mean wage of $74,420, according to BLS.
-On the lower end of the spectrum, counselors in Kentucky earned an annual mean wage of $37,370, according to BLS.
+Anticipated pay may vary greatly by geographical region with counselors in New Jersey earning an annual mean wage of $74,750 in May 2016, according to the BLS.
+On the lower end of the spectrum, counselors in West Virginia earned an annual mean wage of $37,380, according to the BLS.
 Growth in the field was projected at 19% through 2024, which outpaces the average growth rate for all professions of 7%.

 Students interested in pursuing careers in marriage and family counseling are urged to conduct their own research.
 Requirements, job availability and anticipated pay may vary based upon geographical region and employer.